Associate's Degree Programs in Early Childhood Education

 Popular Career Options

-Graduates of associate degree programs in early childhood education are prepared for a variety of careers working with children, though many teaching positions require further education.
+While early childhood education graduates are prepared for a number of careers working with children, further education may be required for most teaching positions.
 Popular career options include the following:

 - Private childcare provider